How To Handle Rejection Confidently And Move On

 For example, if a love interest has rejected you, you may use that as an opportunity to explore what contributed to the relationship’s dissolution and use that wisdom to make positive changes in the future.
 You might also realize that the two of you were incompatible and would not have had a positive relationship in the long term.
 Some research also suggests that for some people, social rejection may even lead to a boost in creativity.

-For some people experiencing rejection, the pain and emotional toll of rejection may make it difficult and exhausting to attend therapy in person.
-In these cases, online therapy through a platform like BetterHelp can be a convenient alternative, as you can meet with a therapist wherever you have internet access, including in your home.
+For some people experiencing rejection, the pain and emotional toll may make it difficult and exhausting to attend therapy in person.
+In these cases, online therapy through a platform like BetterHelp can be a convenient alternative, as it allows you to meet with a therapist virtually from wherever you have an internet connection.

-Online therapy has also been shown to be effective for self-esteem concerns.
-One study found that an online intervention effectively improved participants’ self-esteem, empowerment, and quality of life
+Online therapy has also been indicated by research to be effective for self-esteem concerns.
+For example, one study suggests that an online intervention effectively improved participants’ self-esteem, empowerment, and quality of life.

 Takeaway